 In the Sacraments of Baptism, we become children of God and receive the Holy Spirit.
 A clear distinction is made for those people are seeking the sacrament of Baptism (called a Catechumen) and those who have already received the sacrament of Baptism, but are not fully initiated (a Candidate).
-As outlined below, the RCIA journey is slightly different between these two groups.
+As outlined below, the OCIA journey is slightly different between these two groups.

 This journey is never in isolation.
 Every Catechumen and Candidate has a sponsor (requirements and catechesis, PDF).
-Additionally, every parish should have an RCIA team to accompany Catechumens and Candidates on their journey into the Church.
+Additionally, every parish should have an OCIA team to accompany Catechumens and Candidates on their journey into the Church.

 The Journey of an Unbaptized Person